xpeppers/starway-to-orione/study-path/clean-code/README.md

     * what is the relation between refactoring and design?
 4. Chapter 3. ("bad smells in code")
   * Write a blog post explaining what are, in your opinion, the 3 top smells, and why

-## OO Analysis
-["Applying UML and Patterns"](http://www.amazon.com/Applying-UML-Patterns-Introduction-Object-Oriented/dp/0131489062) (2nd ed.) by C.Larman.
-1. Read cap.1 ("Object-Oriented Analysis and Design")
-  * Try to estimate the time needed to study that chapter (using the pomodoro technique)
-  * Answer (for example on the team's wiki pages)
-    * What is analysis?
-    * What is design?
-    * What's the difference between them?
-    * What is design for?
-      * in other words, how would you reply to the following statement: _"I just need to understand what to do (analysis) and than do it (coding).
-Everything else does not matter!"_

 ## Testing and testability
 ### The Clean Code Talks series by [Miško Hevery](http://misko.hevery.com/)